rvanasperen/skeer/README.md

 - ING Bank (NL)

-Add support for your own abnk by creating (and PRing) a [Transformer](app/Domain/Transaction/Transformers).
+Add support for your own bank by creating (and PRing) a [Transformer](app/Domain/Transaction/Transformers).

 ### Installation